Skip to main content

 2. Re-sign active policy bundles with the new private key.

-4. Keep old key only for rollback window; remove after cutover validation.
+4. Keep the old key only for the rollback window; remove after cutover validation.

 Policy rules can return remediations: